 Drive-In Theatres in the Georgia Mountains

-These outdoor theaters provide a fun and affordable way to enjoy a date night or a family night.
+These outdoor theaters provide a fun and affordable way to enjoy a date or family night.
 Arrive early to get a great spot and enjoy a picnic and outdoor games while waiting for the movie to start.
-Additionally, these drive-ins often show a double-feature, offering you 2 movies for the price of one!
+Additionally, these drive-ins often show a double feature, offering you 2 movies for the price of one!

-There has never been a better time to visit a drive-in theater, as these unique destinations have always had more physical distancing built-in to the movie watching experience than a traditional theater.
-However, additional precautions are also taken now which include reduced theater capacity, additional bathrooms, and additional wash stations.
+There has never been a better time to visit a drive-in theater, as these unique destinations have always had more physical distancing built-in to the movie-watching experience than a traditional theater.
+However, additional precautions are also taken now, including reduced theater capacity, additional bathrooms, and additional wash stations.

 Definitely make sure to arrive early, as drive-ins around the country are making headlines for their recent comebacks and surge in popularity (see articles from AJC, CNBC, CNN, and NY Post).
 Make sure you get a ticket and a great viewing location!

 Quick Article Navigation:

 Drive-In Theaters in the North Georgia Mountains

 The Georgia mountains are full of great ways to relax, including the old tradition of visiting a drive-in movie theater.
 While there used to be over 5,000 drive-in theaters around the world, today, only around 300 remain (less than 250 drive-in theaters with digital projection remain in the USA).
 Fortunately, two drive-ins are located in the Northeast Georgia mountains and make for a great night out!

 With the number of drive-in theaters declining, visiting one now is a great idea!

 The Swan Drive-In Theatre has been a part of the Blue Ridge scene since 1955 and has a rich history from both its early beginnings through its more recent 2014 appearance in the Hollywood thriller Need for Speed starring Aaron Paul (look for the “Mt.
 Kisco Drive-In” at the beginning).